 What Can You Do For You French Bulldog if they are Vomiting.

 When there are no other symptoms, it is recommended that meals be stopped for 24 hours.
-This is because after throwing up, the coating of the stomach can be agitated and induce more vomiting if anything else is eaten.
+After throwing up, the stomach’s coating can be agitated and induce more vomiting if anything else is eaten.

-After a duration of this regulated abstinence, it is advised to gradually add water and soft, soft foods such as rice roasted chicken and low-fat or non-fat cottage cheese.
+After this regulated abstinence, it is advised to gradually add water and soft, soft foods such as rice roasted chicken and low-fat or non-fat cottage cheese.

 Preventing Your French Bulldog From Throwing Up.